dhanji/dhanji.github.io/src/main/resources/pages/instant-search.markdown

 -- [Technology Review](http://m.technologyreview.com/web/40612/)

 > Even more impressive than all the above is Fluent's instant search.
 This is potentially the service's "killer" feature ...Fluent's search feature doesn't wait until you've completed a word, it's truly instantaneous ...
 Fluent's instant search is crazy, crazy fast.
-It's like Google Instant for your inbox.
-Which, of course, then begs the question: why isn't Google doing this?

 -- [TechCrunch](http://techcrunch.com/2012/05/31/first-impressions-on-fluent-the-startup-promising-the-future-of-email/)